-The estate of a North Carolina resident who died before 2013 and was fortunate enough to leave a very large estate, worth millions, may owe both federal estate tax and a separate North Carolina estate tax.
+Previous to 2013 if a North Carolina resident died with a large estate, it might have owed both federal estate tax and a separate North Carolina estate tax.
 The state exemption amount was tied to the federal one, which means that for deaths in 2012, estates with a total value of up to $5.12 million were exempt from both state and federal estate taxes, but if an estate went over that amount a North Carolina estate might owe both taxes.